-At Fort Valley State University campus, administrative buildings are open from 7:00 a.m. until 5:00 p.m., Monday through Friday and academic buildings generally are open from 7:00 a.m. until 7:00 p.m.
-Academic buildings are scheduled to be open on weekends only as needed.
+At Fort Valley State University campus, administrative buildings are open from 7:00 a.m. until 6:00 p.m., Monday through Friday and academic buildings generally are open from 7:00 a.m. until 6:00 p.m.
+Academic buildings are scheduled to be open after 6:00 p.m. pending night classes.
 Access to individual classrooms and laboratories is limited to those enrolled in the courses meeting there.
 Likewise, access to most programs is limited to those enrolled in the program or otherwise authorized access.